Understand and Manage Delegation

 Request Delegation of Authority to File

-• A filing agent with an agreement with a client filer can request that its client filer delegate authority to the filing agent to make filings on the client’s EDGAR account.
+A filing agent with an existing agreement with a client filer may request that its client filer delegate authority to the filing agent to make filings on the client’s EDGAR account.

-Any one of the account administrators for the requesting EDGAR account can request that a filer delegate authority to the requesting account to allow it to make filings on the filer’s EDGAR account, as follows:
+An account administrator for the filing agent EDGAR account may request that a filer delegate authority to make filings on the filer’s behalf, as follows:

 1. If you are an account administrator for an EDGAR account that seeks to file on behalf of a filer, log into the dashboard on the EDGAR Filer Management website using your Login.gov individual account credentials.